 Mergers and acquisitions in Long Island may also include a merger type known as product-extension merger.
 This merger allows for two companies to join together, neither of which sells the same product.
 However, the products each company sells both fall into related categories.
 Both companies are also allowed to serve in the same, or a common, market.
 An example of this would include a company that sells boats and another who sells fishing supplies.
 Combining the resources of both companies allows shared resources and decreased prices for the consumer.

 The final type of mergers and acquisitions in Long Island, market-extension merger, is similar to the horizontal merger in that both companies involved sell the same product.
 The difference between these two merger types is that in market-extension mergers, the companies sell their products in separate markets.
 The result of this type of merger means that the market for this product is expanded, and the one company is allowed access to the resources from the previous two separate companies.

-If you want to find out more about mergers and acquisitions Long Island, contact Jaspan Schlesinger Attorneys at Law at 516-746-8000.
+If you want to find out more about mergers and acquisitions Long Island, contact Jaspan Schlesinger Attorneys at Law.
 They can help you determine eminent domain in your situation.

 Be the first to like.